jenkinsci/thin-backup-plugin/README.md

 First of all, **Jenkins will not be shutdown at any time**.
-Second, I use the built-in quiet mode (Jenkins is going to shutdown) to ensure a safe environment during the backup process and cancel the quiet mode afterwards.
+Second, I use the built-in quiet mode (Jenkins is going to shutdown) to ensure a safe environment during the backup process and cancel the quiet mode afterward.
 This could be misleading, **but there is no point where Jenkins will be shutdown**.

 So, what is a safe environment?
 A safe environment would mean that no jobs are running.
 Because a